Settings

 View Options Again

-What is an effective strategy to reduce the likelihood of an insider threat occuring?
+What is an effective strategy to reduce the likelihood of an insider threat occurring?

 Least privilege access is the practice of granting individuals only the minimum level of access privileges necessary to perform their specific job functions.
 This limits the number of individuals who have access to sensitive information, minimizing the chances of insider misuse or accidental exposure.